martinstreicher/session_service/README.md

 A session microservice written in Elixir and Phoenix

+# Boot your Environment

+Use source code or your operating system's package manager to install these packages:

+* Elixir

+* npm

+* OpenSSL

+* PostgreSQL

+* Redis

 # Generate a key for Guardian

+1. Copy _config/dev.secrets.exs.example_ to _config/dev.secrets.exs_ to bootstrap application configuration.

-1. Copy the following snippet into your application configuration.
-In development mode, for example, copy the code to _config/dev.secrets.exs_.
+2. Copy the following snippet into the configuration file for each environment.
+For production, say, copy the code to _config/prod.secrets.exs_.
+(The example secrets file provided for development already contains the snippet.)
 Do not replace the values in `<>` yet.

 		config :guardian, Guardian,
 			issuer:         "SessionService",